Financial Terms to Watch

 Free Preview → $19 to UnlockLiability and Indemnification Terms

-"Tenant indemnifies landlord for all claims arising from tenant's use of premises" sounds reasonable but can make you liable for injuries that result from the landlord's failure to maintain the property.
-"As-is" acceptance language combined with no representation about condition can prevent you from asserting habitability claims for pre-existing issues.
-"Landlord not responsible for theft or loss" disclaimers for damage to property due to building security failures may limit your ability to recover for preventable losses.
-"Attorney's fees" provisions that only require the losing tenant to pay — not the losing landlord — create an asymmetric risk that discourages tenants from exercising their rights.
+"Tenant indemnifies landlord for all claims arising from tenant's use of premises" sounds reasonable but can make you liable for injuries that result from the landlord's own failure to maintain the property.
+"As-is" acceptance language combined with no representation about condition can prevent you from asserting habitability claims for pre-existing issues — though this is generally unenforceable in residential leases.
+"Landlord not responsible for theft or loss" disclaimers for damage due to building security failures may limit your ability to recover for preventable losses.
+"Attorney's fees" provisions that only require the losing tenant to pay — but not the losing landlord — create an asymmetric risk that discourages tenants from exercising legitimate rights.

 Exit and Default Terms

-"Time is of the essence" means that all deadlines in the lease are strictly binding — missing a notice deadline by even one day can forfeit a right.
-"Acceleration" of rent means that upon default, all remaining rent becomes immediately due — not just what's in arrears.
-"Landlord may re-enter and relet" language that doesn't include a mitigation requirement may allow landlords to claim the full remaining rent without actively seeking a replacement tenant.
-"Default" definitions that are very broad — including minor lease violations like having an unapproved guest — can create grounds for eviction over technical issues.
+"Time is of the essence" means that all deadlines in the lease are strictly binding — missing a notice deadline by even one day can forfeit a right or trigger a default.
+"Acceleration" of rent means that upon default, all remaining rent for the full lease term becomes immediately due — not just the rent currently in arrears.
+"Landlord may re-enter and relet" language that does not include a mitigation requirement may allow landlords to claim the full remaining rent without actively seeking a replacement tenant.
+"Default" definitions that are very broad — including minor lease violations like having an unapproved guest for one night — can create grounds for eviction or rent acceleration over technical issues.

 Commercial-Specific Terms

 "Good guy guarantee" sounds favorable — and is — but only if you understand exactly when it terminates personal liability and what conditions you must meet to activate it.
-"Base year operating expenses" defines the baseline against which future increases are measured; a manipulated base year inflates every future escalation.
-"Gross-up" of operating expenses to 95% or 100% occupancy means you pay a proportionate share of costs as if the building were full, even if many spaces are vacant.
-"Recapture" rights allow the landlord to take back your space rather than approving a sublease or assignment — a significant limitation on your flexibility.
+"Base year operating expenses" defines the baseline against which future increases are measured; a manipulated or unusually low base year inflates every future escalation comparison.
+"Gross-up" of operating expenses to 95% or 100% occupancy means you pay a proportionate share of costs as if the building were full, even if many spaces are vacant — effectively subsidizing the landlord's vacant units.
+"Recapture" rights allow the landlord to take back your space rather than approving a sublease or assignment — a significant and often overlooked limitation on your flexibility.

 Related Lease Review Tools